 Here some examples pages with graph images:

 The HTML-Presentation is auto-generated in a daily cronjob at our project server.
-It views the plugins documentation page, that is viewed by munindoc otherwise.
+It generates the plugins documentation page, that is accessible via munindoc otherwise.
 Example graphs for the plugins have to be placed in our github repositories.

-Help from contributors is welcome :-) Have a look at our instructions in the next section on this page.
+Help from contributors is welcome.
+Please take a look at the instructions in the next section below.

 The plugins category is the main navigation criterion of the galley.
 So the first step of the build procedure is the search for the keyword